AACuellar00/Class3Project/README.md

 This is a web application that saves a users location and shows the current air quality for said location according to the nearest monitoring station.
 The user can also designate an air quality threshold should they so choose so as to know whether the air quality is above or below that also.
 Along with that it also records an average air quality value for the location that is periodically updated so long as a user is linked to that location.
 A three day forecast for air quality is also included.
-Optionally a user can opt in to recieve a dail email about their area's air quality and whether or not it is above or below their threshold.Note that this email will only be sent if the station near them has actually updated since the last email.
+Optionally a user can opt in to recieve a daily morning email about their area's air quality and whether or not it is above or below their threshold.Note that this email will only be sent if the station near them has actually updated since the last email.
 As air quality monitoring stations are not installed in all locations and they are not always up, the locations shown to a user may not actually be as close as one would like.